gabyx/Githooks/README.md

 will result in a failing Git hook.
 To make the `runner` non-interactive, see [user prompts](#user-prompts).
 If a hook is still *active and untrusted* after the prompt, Githooks will fail by default.
 This is useful to be sure that all hooks get executed.
-However, you can skip active, untrusted hooks with [`git hooks config skip-untrusted-hooks --help`](docs/cli/git_hooks_config_skip-untrusted-hooks.md).
+However, you can disabled this behavior by skipping active, untrusted hooks with [`git hooks config skip-untrusted-hooks --enable`](docs/cli/git_hooks_config_skip-untrusted-hooks.md).

 The accepted checksums are maintained in the `.git/.githooks.checksum` directory, per local repository.
 You can however use a global checksum directory setup by specifing `githooks.checksumCacheDir`